bodaay/HuggingFaceModelDownloader/README.md

 `-t, --token string`
 HuggingFace Access Token, required for some Models/Datasets, you still need to manually accept agreement on HuggingFace if model requires it,No bypass going to be implented (optional)

+`-i, --install bool`
+Install the binary to the OS default bin folder (if installPath not specified), Unix-like operating systems only

+`-p, --installPath string`
+used with -i to copy the binary to spceified path, default to: /usr/local/bin/ (optional)

 `-h, --help`
 Help for hfdowloader